-11. New residential development within shoreline jurisdiction on rivers and streams shall adhere to the following standards:
+1140.
+New residential development within shoreline jurisdiction on rivers and streams shall adhere to the following standards:

-- Setbacks: - Buildings on Catherine Creek and Little Pilchuck Creek: All covered or enclosed structures shall be set back a minimum of 160 feet.
+- a.
+Setbacks: - i.
+Buildings on Catherine Creek and Little Pilchuck Creek: All covered or enclosed structures shall be set back a minimum of 160 feet.
 The Shoreline Administrator may revise this setback in accordance with levee reconstruction design.
-See Chapter 3 Section B.5.c.7. - Patios and decks: Uncovered patios or decks no higher than 2 feet above grade may encroach into the building setback. - Maximum amount of impervious surface: In single-family zones, maximum impervious surface shall not exceed 40 percent of the lot for single-family and duplex residential developments.
-Other zones do not have a maximum impervious surface requirement. - Height: See Chapter 14.48 LSCM, Table 14.48-I for maximum height limitations within each zone.
+See Chapter 3 Section B.5.c.7. - ii.
+Patios and decks: Uncovered patios or decks no higher than 2 feet above grade may encroach into the building setback. - b.
+Maximum amount of impervious surface: In single-family zones, maximum impervious surface shall not exceed 40 percent of the lot for single-family and duplex residential developments.
+Other zones do not have a maximum impervious surface requirement. - c.
+Height: See Chapter 14.48 LSMC, Table 14.48-I for maximum height limitations within each zone.

-12. Also see regulations for Shoreline Stabilization (4.C.2) and Docks and Floats (4.C.3) in Chapter 4 for those structures.
+1244.
+Also see regulations for Shoreline Stabilization and Docks and Floats in Chapter 4 for those structures.

-13. For the purposes of maintaining visual access to the waterfront, the following standards apply to accessory uses, structures, and appurtenances for new and existing residences.
+1342.
+For the purposes of maintaining visual access to the waterfront, the following standards apply to accessory uses, structures, and appurtenances for new and existing residences.

-- Fences: All streams shall have a wildlife-passable fence installed at the edge of the required SMP setback.
-Fencing shall consist of split rail cedar fencing, other non-pressure treated materials approved by the Shoreline Administrator, or treated wood meeting or exceeding the standards outlined in the latest edition of the Western Wood Preservers Institute Best Management Practices for the Use of Treated Wood in the Aquatic and Sensitive Areas.
-The fencing shall also include sensitive area signage at a rate of one (1) sign per lot, or one (1) sign per one hundred (100) feet and along public right-of-way, whichever is greater.
+- a.
+Fences: All streams shall have a wildlife-passable fence installed at the edge of the required SMP setback.
+Fencing shall consist of split rail cedar fencing (or other nonpressure treated materials approved by the Shoreline Administrator).
+The fencing shall also include sensitive area signage at a rate of one (1) sign per lot, or one (1) sign per one hundred (100) feet and along public right-of-way, whichever is greater. - b.

-- b.
 Detached garages and vehicle (motorized and recreational) parking areas shall be set back at least 200 feet from the OHWM.
 If the Shoreline Administrator determines that the property is not sufficiently deep (measured perpendicularly from the shoreline) to allow construction of garages or parking areas outside of shoreline jurisdiction then (s)he may allow such elements to be built closer to the water, provided that the garage or parking area is set back from the water as far as physically possible.

-14. The stormwater runoff for all new or expanded pavements or other impervious surfaces shall be directed to stormwater systems designed and installed in accordance with the standards of the 2012 Stormwater Management Manual for Western Washington, as Amended in December 2014 (Ecology Publication #14-10-055).
-15. The creation of new residential lots within shoreline jurisdiction on rivers and streams shall be prohibited unless the applicant demonstrates that all of the provisions of this SMP, including setback and size restrictions, can be met on the proposed lot.
-Specifically, it must be demonstrated that: - a.
+1413.
+The stormwater runoff for all new or expanded pavements or other impervious surfaces shall be directed to infiltration systems in accordance with the City of Lake Stevens Surface Water Management Plan.

+1544.
+The creation of new residential lots within shoreline jurisdiction on rivers and streams shall be prohibited unless the applicant demonstrates that all of the provisions of this SMP, including setback and size restrictions, can be met on the proposed lot.
+Specifically, it must be demonstrated that:

+- a.
 The residence can be built in conformance with all applicable setbacks and development standards in this SMP. - b.
 Adequate water, sewer, road access, and utilities can be provided. - c.
 The intensity of development is consistent with the City's Comprehensive Plan. - d.
-The development will not cause flood or geological hazard to itself or other properties. - In addition, new residential development on new lots that contain intact native vegetation shall conform to the regulations of c.2 above.
+The development will not cause flood or geological hazard to itself or other properties.

+In addition, new residential development on new lots that contain intact native vegetation shall conform to the regulations of c.32 above.
 See also Chapter 3 Section B.11.

-16. See Chapter 3 Section B.11 for regulations related to clearing, grading, and conservation of vegetation.
+1645.
+See Chapter 3 Section B.11 for regulations related to clearing, grading, and conservation of vegetation.

-5.C.9.
-Transportation
+9. Transportation